How HEAT Works

 Effect Triggered by What it does

-Slowed Slow areas, engine damage, slow-based abilities Cannot boost. -40% top speed, -35% acceleration, -25% turret/hull traverse, -60% reverse.
+Slowed Slow areas, slow-based abilities Cannot boost. -40% top speed, -35% acceleration, -25% turret/hull traverse, -60% reverse.
 Lasts ~6 seconds.

 Effects